agencms/docs/_docs/0201-configuration.md

 ### Cloudinary Driver

-To use the [Cloudinary](https://cloudinary.com/) Image Library you need to configure some environment variables.
+To use the optional [Cloudinary](https://cloudinary.com/) Image Library you need to configure some environment variables.

 ```sh
 LARAVELMEDIAMANAGER_DRIVER=cloudinary